breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ## but...
 What is an entity?

-Is a representation of a class of object.
+An entity is a representation of a class of object.
 It could be a person, place, thing, etc.

 It is represented by a rectangle, with its name on the top.